 Two pieces of business advice stand out to me.

 “The important thing is not knowing the answer; it’s knowing where to go to find the answer.”
 I don’t know who originated this quote, but a former employee told me this when I first started working at Match Factors.
 She imparted this sage advice on me after she asked me a question that I couldn’t answer.
-I learned that it’s okay if you don’t have immediate answers for everything.
+I learned that it’s okay if you don’t have immediate answers for everything or you don't know all the details.
 The important thing is knowing where to go to find information about the answer you’re seeking, or the solution to a problem you’re trying to resolve.
 And just as important, you need to be honest about this with yourself and others.

 “Sometimes you have to find reasons to keep people.”
 As a kid, I remember my dad telling me this when talking about his employee or customer challenges.
 Basically, he wanted me to know that it’s easy to see one’s warts and faults, but it’s important that you try to find the good in people.
 It’s easy to see if an employee makes a mistake or if a customer is being difficult.
 That doesn’t mean you don’t need them.
 My dad always understood the importance of maintaining – not ending – relationships.
 This is especially true in small business.
 It’s something I take to heart.